 Every conversation should feel authentic and two-sided.
-When they say they need a month to decide, listen and believe your customer.
+When they say they need a month to decide, listen, and believe your customer.
 Send genuine follow-ups.
 Remind them of their timeline.
 Don’t overdo it at the risk of losing the sale completely.
 Practice empathy.
-Put yourself in their shoes and do what you can assuage their concerns in a reasonable way.
+Put yourself in their shoes and do what you can to assuage their concerns in a reasonable way.

 “A customer’s behaviors and comments can reveal a great deal about his or her needs.
 However, it takes strong customer empathy and engagement in order to capture and act on that intelligence.” -Ambalika Sudan, Salesforce IQ

 Give them what they need when they need it

 Maybe one buyer needs a comprehensive product guide two weeks into their buying decision.
 However, another could really use an online sales demo to close the deal.
 Again, listen to their needs and build a custom program.
 Anticipate their journey based on past customers’ actions and feedback.

 Are you ready to fine-tune your marketing mix based on your buyer’s journeys?
 When you provide extra care, attention, and a personal touch, your customers will respond, refer, and return to you again.
 Educate and support your prospects in thoughtful ways and you’ll be building more business in no time!